Organize catalog content¶

 The following example code creates a nested namespace named namespace1a

-in the catalog1
+in the catalog catalog1

-catalog.
+.
 This nested namespace is created under the

 existing top-level namespace namespace1